-Gastroenteritis is further separated into two types — acute and chronic.
+Canine gastroenteritis is further separated into two types – acute and chronic.
 Acute gastroenteritis comes on suddenly.
-Chronic gastroenteritis occurs over the course of weeks, months or even years.
-Acute gastroenteritis usually goes away by itself; in other cases, it will progressively worsen until veterinary treatment is provided.
+Chronic gastrointestinal signs occur over the course of weeks, months or even years.
+Acute gastroenteritis usually goes away by itself; in other cases, it will progressively worsen until veterinary treatment is needed.
+Sometimes, acute gastroenteritis in dogs can become chronic.

 Staffordshire terrier wrapped up in a blanket.